Death Valley Photo Workshop

 The exact itinerary will be kept flexible to account for the weather and current conditions in the park.
 We will optimize our time for the best possible photography.
 The itinerary below is just an example of what you can expect.

-• Day 1: Meet at 1PM for pickup in Las Vegas.
-We'll drive over to Death Valley, check into our hotel, and head out for our first sunset shoot in the sand dunes.
+• Day 1: Meet at 9AM for pickup in Las Vegas.
+We'll drive over to Death Valley, check into our hotel, and head out for our first sunset shoot in the sand dunes after a short orientation session.

 • Day 2: With nice clouds in the sky, we wake up early to photograph the salt polygons at Badwater.
 We venture further afield to colorful badlands and slot canyons.
 In the afternoon we photograph old cars, waterfalls, joshua trees, ghost towns, and finish at sunset with Badwater Basin stretched out below us.
 We decide to stay a couple hours after sunset to do some night photography!